Hibernia REIT plc: Director/PDMR Shareholding

 DJ Director/PDMR Shareholding

-Hibernia REIT plc (HBRN) Director/PDMR Shareholding 31-Jan-2022 / 16:26 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Hibernia REIT plc (HBRN) Director/PDMR Shareholding 02-Feb-2022 / 13:18 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------